csnemes2/mcb-model-for-vqa/README.md

 A theorical background of this paper is in [mcb_for_vqa.pdf](https://github.com/shmsw25/mcb-model-for-vqa/blob/master/mcb_for_vqa.pdf).
 Thanks to Yunseok Jang, Hyugjin Ko, and [Sangeon Park](https://github.com/pse1202).

 ### Codes

+Before Training
+- build_train_datasets.py : build annotations for train(with idx of image feature vector, question, and idx of answer.
+Also build word2ix and ix2word for questions and answers
+- build_val_datasets.py : build_annotations for valid(with image_id, idx of image feature vector, question, question_id)
+(Note that codes for building image features and imgid2featid are not provided.
+Those can be shared wish other MSCOCO tasks.

+Models and Train & Test codes
+- qamodel.py : an abstract model for VQA
+- qa_woAtten.py : a model which do not have attention mapping
-qa_model.py : an implementation of a model train.py : a code for training
+- train.py : a code for training
+- test.py : a code for test
-CBP : compact bilinear model from [here](https://github.com/therne/compact-bilinear-pooling-tf).
+- CBP : compact bilinear model from [here](https://github.com/therne/compact-bilinear-pooling-tf).
+- PythonEvaluationTools : Metric Evaluation Tool for VQA dataset from [here](https://github.com/VT-vision-lab/VQA/).

 ### Datasets